-Each co-owner is entitled to an equal and undivided share in the IP right.
+Each co-owner is entitled to an equal and undivided share in the intellectual property right.

-Each co-owner may use the IP right without consent of, and without accounting to the other co-owners.
+Each co-owner may use the intellectual property right without consent of, and without accounting to, the other co-owners.

 For example if two or more people are registered owners of a trade mark, each owner can individually use the trademark for their own purpose.
 One might choose to use it on merchandising another might decide to use it on a mobile app, whilst another might decide to use it on a store front.
 The problem with this is that the mark may become vulnerable to cancellation for improper use.